Licensing laws are safety measures proven to promote safe gun ownership and reduce gun deaths.

 - Hands-on testing, including firing testing, to demonstrate safe use of firearms.

-- Renewal process includes background check and testing as described above (Massachusetts).
+- Renewal process includes background check and safety training requirements

-- License is subject to clear and mandatory revocation and firearm relinquishment requirements in cases where licensee becomes a prohibited purchaser (Connecticut, D.C., Hawaii, Illinois, Massachusetts, New Jersey — all firearms), or fails to comply with applicable federal, state and local firearms laws.
+- License is subject to clear and mandatory revocation and firearm relinquishment requirements in cases where the license holder becomes legally disqualified from keeping firearms or fails to comply with applicable federal, state, and local gun safety laws.

 - Fee for license is set at a level sufficient to cover administrative costs associated with licensing system.